georgemos940/Kivwtos/docs/games/cracked-games.md

 > **ATTENTION**: I found these sites based on my own experience.
 I’m not sure if they contain viruses or other malicious files, so don’t just take my word for it!
 I’ve been using them a lot in an isolated environment and haven’t seen any harmful files or executables so far.
 Hopefully, if you follow these links, you won’t encounter anything malicious either.

-# NOTE
+# Note
-I will not add more sites, as these are the ones I currently use and trust the most.
+I will not add a lot of sites, as these are the ones I currently use and trust the most.

+---
 # LINKS
 | Name            | Description                                   | Link                                     |
 | --------------- | --------------------------------------------- | ---------------------------------------- |